Q&A: Police and crime commissioners

 What are police and crime commissioners?

-PCCs are elected representatives who work to ensure that police forces in England and Wales (not including London) are running effectively.
-They replaced police authorities and are intended to bring a public voice to policing.
+PCCs are elected representatives who work to ensure police forces in England and Wales are running effectively.
+They replaced police authorities in 2012 and were intended to bring a public voice to policing.

 The government insists PCCs are not there to run local police forces but to hold them to account and respond to the needs of the public.